DynasticSponge/Frederick2/readme.md

     }};

     // add the handler function to the resource for a specific HTTP method
-    // in this case we're adding the handler for PUT requests against the 'actions' resource
+    // in this case we're adding the handler for PUT requests against the 'actions'
     // (ie http://127.0.0.1/actions )
-    rootBranchAction->addHandler(enums::httpMethod::PUT, actionPutHandler);
+    rootBranchAction->addHandler(enums::httpMethod::PUT, actionsPutHandler);

     // at this point the server will respond to GET requests at /
     // the server will also respond to POST and PUT requests at /actions